Skip to content

 By default, prowler will scan all AWS regions.

-See more details about AWS Authentication in Requirements
+See more details about AWS Authentication in the Requirements section.

 Azure